volume-em/cem-dataset/evaluation/README.md

    |__masks
 ```

 Make sure that pairs of images and masks have the same file names.
 All images and masks in the train and valid directories must be 2D images (.tiff, .png, .jpg, etc.).
-Images in the test directory may be 2D or 3D (any file type supported by SimpleITK is OK).
+To convert from image/labelmap volumes to 2D images, use the setup_benchmarks/create_slices.py script (see script for parameters).
+Images in the test directory may be 2D or 3D ([any file type supported by SimpleITK is OK](https://simpleitk.readthedocs.io/en/master/IO.html)).
 Duplicate a config files from one of the other benchmarks and modify the directories and parameters as needed; make sure the name of the config file is {new_benchmark}.yaml.

 To evaluate this new benchmark with snakemake, just add the benchmark name, {new_benchmark}, to either the BENCHMARKS2d or BENCHMARKS3d list based on the dimensionality of its test set.
 Then run the snakemake file as before.